 5390.
 Ethics, Standards, and Best Practices in School Psychology (3).
 Analysis of ethics, APA and NASP standards, and legislations, including IDEA, Section 504, and case law relevant for practice in settings in which school psychologists work.

 5391.
-Interventions in Schools (3).
-Case studies of evidence-based interventions and strategies to promote social-emotional functioning, mental health, academic skills, and learning in schools.
+Assessment and Intervention in Schools (3).
+Assessment, evidence-based intervention development and implementation, and progress monitoring to promote social-emotional functioning, mental health, academic skills, and learning in schools.

 5393.
 Internship in Education (3).
 Supervised internships in applied educational settings.